hams-i/text-comparison/README.md

 4. Clear text using eraser icon
 5. Compare all texts with "Compare" button
 6. Clear all fields with "Clear All" button
+7. Character count is displayed in the title of each text field and updates in real-time

 ## Contributing